Why is fat important?

 When dining out:

-- Choose simply prepared foods such as broiled, roasted, baked fish or chicken.
+- Choose simply prepared foods such as broiled, roasted, or baked fish or chicken.
 Avoid fried or sautéed foods, casseroles, and foods with heavy sauces and gravies.

 - Request that your food be cooked without added butter, margarine, gravy, or sauces.